 The 2nd reason true saints will be confirmed unto the end consists of their fellowship with Jesus Christ.
 Again, we see this in 1 Corinthians 1:4-9.
 Each genuine believer has been effectually called into the fellowship of his Son, Jesus Christ our Lord.
 This is a calling into partnership with Jesus Christ.
 How can this be?
 All genuine believers have been called by divine grace; therefore, they have come into fellowship with the Lord Jesus Christ.
 They have become joint-owner with Christ in all things.

-The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs–heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him.
-(Romans 8:16-17 ESV)
+16 The Spirit Himself testifies with our spirit that we are children of God, 17 and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him.
+Romans 8:16-17 (NASB)

 Notice that all genuine believers are heirs of God and fellow heirs with Christ, but each of them will suffer with Him in order that they may also be glorified with Him.
 This is the bearing of the marks of Christ that all genuine believers receive as they partake in Christ’s shame and suffering at the Cross.
 This also means that they are one with Christ Jesus in the sight of the Most High.
 Through Penal Substitution, the Lord Jesus Christ bore our sins in his body on the tree, that we might die to sin and live to righteousness (1 Peter 2:24 ESV).
 He was also made a curse for [you] (Galatians 3:13).
 He also became all genuine believers’ righteousness.
 Why?
 It was so that they are justified in Him.
 They are Christ’s and Christ is theirs.